KidzPal

 Ages 5-10

-Write clues that require reading to solve, leading kids from one location to the next until they find a hidden prize or book.
+Write clues that require reading to solve, leading kids from one location to the next until they find a hidden prize or a new book.
+Each clue card can include a riddle, a sentence to decode, or a sight word challenge.
+This transforms reading practice into a physical adventure that even reluctant readers enthusiastically join.

 📦 Materials: